ibm-cloud-docs/assistant/skill-search-add.md

   ```
   {: codeblock}

-  As a result, the string is returned in this format in the chat; the surrounding square brackets and quotation marks are displayed:
+  As a result, the string is returned in this format in the chat; the surrounding brackets and quotation marks are displayed:

   ```
   ["a single array element"]